Maumagnaguagno/HyperTensioN/README.md

 It is possible to declare the methods in the same Ruby method (losing label definition), but kills the simplicity we are trying to achieve.
 We also do not support JSHOP axioms and external calls, yet.

-You can always not believe the **Hype** and convert descriptions by yourself, following a style that achieves a better or faster solution with the indentation that makes you happy.
+You can always not believe the **Hype** and convert descriptions manually, following a style that achieves a better or faster solution with the indentation that makes you happy.
-You could add flags or counters in the methods and return after generate unified one or more times a specific value.
+You could add counters in the methods and return after generate unified one or more times a specific value.
 It is possible to support the JSHOP behavior putting several generators in one method and returning if the previous one ever unified.
 Well, Hype can do most of the boring stuff so you can play with the details.